joetex/OpenP2P/README.md

 ###### Goals

-Build P2P system that can send reliable and unreliable messages, and connect users
+Build P2P system that can send reliable and unreliable messages, and connect users via a position based topology.
+The end goal is to support 1,000 + real-time players on a single server.